Sharly-Chess/sharly-chess.github.io/docs/screens/client-controllers.en.md

 That’s exactly what **Client Controllers** are for.

 {: .note }
-> ⓘ A _client_, in this context, refers to the device or browser displaying the screen.
+> :information_source: A _client_, in this context, refers to the device or browser displaying the screen.

 ---